vitalets/playwright-network-cache/README.md

   // ...load page

-  // CHECKPOINT: change cache dir, all subsequent requests will be stored separately cacheRoute.options.extraDir.push('after-add');
+  // CHECKPOINT: change cache dir, all subsequent requests will be cached in `after-add` dir cacheRoute.options.extraDir.push('after-add');

   // set cache for POST request to create a todo item await cacheRoute.POST('/api/todo');